 Most government agencies have moved to trunked systems, which use digital signaling to allocate small time slices on a set of shared frequencies; if you tune in to one such frequency with a basic receiver, all you're gonna hear are bits and pieces of conversations, mixed with angry modem noises.
 You might be able to infer some meaning from this, but it won't be much.

 Further, many such systems have gone all-digital (P25 or otherwise), and cheap handhelds are not able to decode this traffic at all - not even the bits and pieces of audio you'd hear in the mixed-mode systems of the old.
 And finally, many urban and suburban police departments have transitioned to AES-encrypted comms, where even a specialized trunk-tracking scanner won't do.

 This is not to say that you are definitely out of luck; there may be some older, single-frequency systems in use in your region.
 For example, in some places, your state police, highway patrol, or rural sheriffs may be still on single-frequency FM systems.
 But the bulk of urban and suburban first responder traffic is out of reach to a person equipped with a BaoFeng.

-In urban high-rise environments, the range of handhelds is very modest; vertically, you might be able to clear anywhere from 5 to 20 floors in a building; or 2-5 city blocks if you're standing on the street.
+In urban high-rise environments, the range of handhelds is very modest: vertically, you might be able to clear anywhere from 5 to 20 floors in a building; horizontally, 2-5 city blocks if you're standing on the street.

 In suburban areas, direct handheld-to-handheld communications are usually feasible within 1 to 2 miles, depending on housing density and terrain.
 It can be considerably less if there are hills or office buildings in the way.